Evaluate Your Course

 How long does the evaluation take to complete?

 The evaluation takes five to 15 minutes a course, depending on the detail of your answers.
-If you start the evaluation and find you don’t have time to complete it, you can save your answers and log in to finish anytime until 11:59 pm on the last day of the evaluation period for your course (see above for spring course evaluation periods).
-You can view a sample course evaluation form.
+If you start the evaluation and find you don’t have time to complete it, you can save your answers and log in to finish anytime until 11:59 pm on the last day of the evaluation period for your course.
+View a sample course evaluation questionnaire.

 Can I change my mind about my evaluation?

-You may log in to revise your evaluation anytime until until 11:59 pm on the last day of the evaluation period for your course (see above for spring course evaluation periods).
+You may log in to revise your evaluation anytime until until 11:59 pm on the last day of the evaluation period for your course.

 Are evaluations confidential?